 There are two packages that make working with SQLite in R very simple:

-RSQLite embeds the SQLite database engine in R and
+RSQLite (Müller et al. 2022) embeds the SQLite database engine in R, and

 dplyr.
 These packages allow to set up a database to remotely store tables and use these remote database tables as if they are in-memory data frames by automatically converting

-A SQLite database is easily created - the code below is really all there is.
+An SQLite database is easily created - the code below is really all there is.
 You do not need any external software.
 Note that we use the

-extended_types=TRUE option to enable date types when storing and fetching data, otherwise date columns are stored and retrieved as integers.
+extended_types=TRUE option to enable date types when storing and fetching data.
+Otherwise, date columns are stored and retrieved as integers.
 We will use the resulting file

 tidy_finance <- dbConnect( SQLite(), "data/tidy_finance.sqlite", extended_types = TRUE )